 Ranking is calculated on the basis of criteria and a points system defined in the Government of Québec's By-law respecting the allocation of dwellings in low rental housing (R.S.Q., c.
 S-8, r.
 1).
 In particular, these criteria include household income and number of children.

 Once the application has been accepted by the selection committee, it is placed on the eligibility list corresponding to the applicant's situation.
-Since over 24,000 households are already on these waiting lists, the wait for a new home can range from a few months to several years.
+Since almost 24,000 households are already on these waiting lists, the wait for a new home can range from a few months to several years.
 It depends on various factors, such as the number of households waiting, the category and size of the home needed, the points obtained, etc.

 Priority will be given to households that meet eligibility criteria and that have been forced from their homes because of one of the following situations:

 - a disaster making the home unfit for habitation;